They travel as a family through the world selling jewelry.

 ZIPOLITE, Mexico- The streets of Mexico’s beach towns and backpacker epi-centers are lined with traveling craftsmen selling their wares.
 They sell leather bags, footwear, miscellaneous curious, but, mostly, they sell jewelry.
-I had nearly become immune to what these traveling jewelry sellers are vending, as it is all so remarkably similar to each other — wire wrapped earrings, leather bracelets, beadwork necklaces, semi-precious stones, woven bracelets, and macrame everything — that when I came to a table selling something a little different I stopped in surprise.
+I had nearly become immune to what these traveling jewelry sellers are vending, as it is all so remarkably similar to each other — wire wrapped earrings, leather bracelets, beadwork necklaces, cheap custom name necklaces, semi-precious stones, woven bracelets, and macrame everything — that when I came to a table selling something a little different I stopped in surprise.

 I looked down to find very high quality, ornate, hand crafted silver rings and bracelets that had a style to them that I could not place as being replicated from other sources.
 The jewelry that I was looking upon truly had a face to it: it was unique.
 I picked up a ring and inspected it further, I peered into the red stone, the solid setting, and the silver swirl designs around its body.
 I pride myself on being able to recognize quality, and I had found it in the ring I was holding in my hand.